 Making child custody arrangements may be the most difficult aspect of the divorce.
 Unless one parent is considered unfit or dangerous to the children, custody arrangements should include frequent contact between the children and both parents when possible.
 Generally, it is important to keep the custody schedule as predictable as possible, avoid placing the children in the center of any disputes and encourage your children to maintain contact with your ex-spouse.
 Allow older children to have a say about when they will see their other parent, within the rules of any legal custody arrangement, as they often adapt better when they feel they have some control.

-Courts and parents should always be seeking what is in the best interest of the children; however, could view frequent moves to different countries as a less than stable lifestyle.
-The stability factor is the biggest hurdle to overcome for FSOs who desire that their children continue to live with them.
+Courts and parents should always be seeking what is in the best interest of the children; however, courts could view frequent moves to different countries as a less than stable lifestyle.
+The stability factor is one of the possible hurdles to overcome for FSOs who desire that their children continue to live with them.
 It is very important that you are represented by a lawyer who is familiar with the Foreign Service or expat lifestyle.
-Using DOS allowance, Travel of Children of Separated families (3 FAM 3750) and your own money be ready to show that the children will be able to safely travel to see the other parent often.
-An FSO parent should be building a case for a safe, healthy, stimulating home and school environment overseas with photos, school information, airline schedules, after school care, extra curricula activities and more.
+Using the DOS allowance and Travel of Children of Separated families (3 FAM 3750) be ready to show that the children will be able to safely travel to see the other parent often.
+An FSO parent should be building a case for a safe, healthy, stimulating home and school environment overseas with photos, school information, airline schedules, after school care, extra curricular activities, and more.
 Show that rather than destabilizing the children, life overseas can encourage diversity and acceptance of other cultures.
 We highly recommend reading the AFSA article Child Custody Issues in Foreign Service Divorces for more advice on this topic.

 If you have difficulty reaching a mutually agreed upon arrangement, you may want to consult a mediator who can help both of you work through your conflicts.
 Some counties and states offer assistance through a family court, which explains procedures but cannot tell you what you should do or give you legal advice.
 Consult with an attorney and work towards a custody agreement that is in the best interests of the children.